fxkjd/jshorter/README.md

 ### Links

-A user session is necessary in order  to interact with The Links API.
+Link management API.
+A valied session is necessary in order to interact with The Links API (see User API).

 - /links/
 - /links/new